 Natural Health Trends Corp. is an international direct-selling and e-commerce company headquartered in Rolling Hills Estates, California.
 Subsidiaries controlled by us sell personal care, wellness, and "quality of life" products under the "NHT Global" brand.
-Our wholly-owned subsidiaries have an active physical presence in the following markets: North America; Greater China, which consists of Hong Kong, Taiwan and China; South Korea; Singapore; Malaysia; Japan; and Europe.
+Our wholly-owned subsidiaries have an active physical presence in the following markets: the Americas, which consists of the United States, Canada, Cayman Islands, Mexico and Peru; Greater China, which consists of Hong Kong, Taiwan and China; Southeast Asia, which consists of Singapore, Malaysia and Vietnam; South Korea; Japan; and Europe.
 We also operate in Russia and Kazakhstan through our engagement with a local service provider.
 See Note 10 of the Notes to Consolidated Financial Statements in "Item 8.
 Financial Statements and Supplementary Data" of this report for further information about our net sales by geographic area.